 Scole (near Diss) is an imagined micro shunting puzzle layout (based on a real line) built to a scale of 7mm/ft and shows what can be achieved in this scale in a very small space.

 Grafton Viaduct is a OO gauge layout set in the modern steam / diesel era.
 It is a ‘hands on’ layout for the younger visitors at exhibitions and was conceived to inspire children into the world of model railways.

 Long Melford Junction

 Based on Long Melford (not an exact OO gauge replica), depicting the station as was in the late 1950s.
 Trains run from Sudbury through to either Cambridge or Bury St Edmunds via the operational junction.

-N gauge layout Sutherland is set in a fictitious location somewhere to the South-West of Kansas City.
+Felixstowe N gauge Group present Sutherland.
+Set in a fictitious location to the South-West of Kansas City.
 The line is owned by the Union Pacific, but the Santa Fe has running powers.

 War & Peace

 War and Peace Rolvenden is a faithful OO gauge representation of Rolvenden’s station yard on the Kent and East Sussex Railway, as it was in the 1940s.